Why You Should NOT Sleep in Your Contact Lenses

 “But what do you mean I have to take my contacts out?!
 Do I have to tailgate in glasses??
 I didn’t even bring glasses!
 Can’t I just put some drops in” Does this sound familiar?
 Maybe not before a tailgate but a party?
 Or prom?
 Or a date?

 After consulting the fabulous doctors where I work, I got the cold, hard facts.
-It is important for you and everyone you know who wears contacts to know how serious it is when your eye doctor tells you, do NOT sleep in your contacts.
+It is important for you and everyone you know who wears contacts to know how serious it is when your Eye Doctor Houston tells you, do NOT sleep in your contacts.

 When you do not take your contacts out, your eye can develop something called “Corneal neovascularization” that occurs because of the lack of oxygen to the eye.
 If the vessels grow too much, doctors may consider not fitting you in contact lenses anymore.
 Yes, you read correctly, this translates to wearing your contacts to sleep, you may end up never being able to wear contacts again.
 In other words: Glasses only!